vmenger/deduce/README.md

 # Deduce: de-identification method for Dutch medical text

+> If you are looking for the version of DEDUCE as published with [Menger et al (2017)](http://www.sciencedirect.com/science/article/pii/S0736585316307365), please visit [vmenger/deduce-classic](https://github.com/vmenger/deduce-classic/), where the original is archived.
+This version is maintained and improved, thus possibly differing from the validated original.

-This project contains the code for DEDUCE: de-identification method for Dutch medical text as described in [Menger et al (2017)](http://www.sciencedirect.com/science/article/pii/S0736585316307365).
+This project contains the code for DEDUCE: de-identification method for Dutch medical text, initially described in [Menger et al (2017)](http://www.sciencedirect.com/science/article/pii/S0736585316307365).
 De-identification of medical text is needed for using text data for analysis, to comply with legal requirements and to protect the privacy of patients.
 Our pattern matching based method removes Protected Health Information (PHI) in the following categories:

 1. Person names, including initials
 2. Geographical locations smaller than a country